Our Impact

 I appreciate the dual benefits the film festival will bring, both in cultural impacts, as well as contributing to our goal to achieve net zero.”

-~ Angus Robertson MSP, Cabinet Secretary for Constitution, External Affairs and Culture, 20 Sept 2024
+Cabinet Secretary for Constitution, External Affairs and Culture

 How We Measure Impact: Our Programmes

-1. Curated Film Programme: Engaging local and global audiences with world-class environmental films that spark open dialogue on sustainability, challenges, and solutions.
+1. Curated Film Programme: World-class environmental films that spark conversation, connection, and reflection.

 • Annual Film Festival

-• After attending LandxSea events, audiences are more aware of environmental stories and the filmmakers' work.
+• After attending LandxSea events, audiences are more aware of environmental stories — and more engaged with the filmmakers and issues behind them.

 Our Progress

-Since launching in September 2023, LandxSea has produced 35 environmental film events, screening 55 films and welcomed 47 guest filmmakers and environmental leaders.
-These evens have engaged over 3,000 Montrose and Angus residents, building a strong connecion with the local community.
+Since launching in September 2023, LandxSea has produced 35 environmental film events, screened 55 films, and welcomed 47 guest filmmakers and environmental leaders.
+These events have engaged over 3,000 Montrose and Angus residents.

 At the 2024 Festival:

-For insights from the 2024 Audience Survey, please view the 2024 Festival Impact Report.
+For more insights from the 2024 Audience Survey, see the 2024 Festival Wrap Report.

 Eco Fair on the Mall

-Our Green Connect Programme bridges the gap between film and action, encouraging audience to take meaningful steps towards sustainability.
+Our Green Connect Programme bridges the gap between inspiration and action, giving audiences clear next steps to make a difference in their communities and beyond.

 Our Progress